-In renovating this mid-century ranch house, the family envisioned creating a more open floor plan with a connection to the outdoors to better match their lifestyle.
+In renovating this mid-century ranch house in Framingham, the family envisioned creating a more open floor plan with a connection to the outdoors to better match their lifestyle.
 In addition to opening the space, we embedded functional walls and storage solutions that both support and enable the open plan.
 To maximize the budget we combined custom built-ins and off-the-shelf solutions.
 The result is a light-filled interior with physical and visual connections to the yard, and a neutral timeless palette that is rooted in Mid-Century design.

 The renovation opens up the living room, dining room, and kitchen to one another to create a generous gathering area within this modest scale house.
 The edge of the living room is defined by a custom multi-functioning built-in that serves as a media console, library for the family’s book collection, storage and file cabinets, and window seat